harshdevcode/Blogs-Project/posts/ensuring-secure-sharing-of-confluence-pages-with-external-users-the-miniorange-approach.md

 id: '2d2191bb-90db-4a70-98a2-47d5a0320d67'
 title: 'Ensuring Secure Sharing of Confluence Pages with External Users: The miniOrange Approach'
 description: 'Developed by miniOrange, ‘Secure Share’ enables you to generate secure, unique links to the Confluence pages and share them with external non-confluence users without making it public.'
+metaTitle: 'Ensuring Secure Sharing of Confluence Pages with External Users: The miniOrange Approach'
+metaDescription: 'Securely Share Confluence Pages with 'Secure Share' by miniOrange - Create Unique Links for External Access.'
 keywords: ''
 mainButtonLink: ''
 mainButtonText: ''